gravur1/-secure-repository-supply-chain/README.md

 <!--step0

-GitHub helps you secure your supply chain, from understanding the dependencies in your environment, to knowing about vulnerabilities in those dependencies and patching them.
+GitHuba helps you secure your supply chain, from understanding the dependencies in your environment, to knowing about vulnerabilities in those dependencies and patching them.

 - **Who this is for**: Developers, DevOps Engineers, Site Reliability Engineers, Security experts
 - **What you'll learn**: How to view repository dependencies, view Dependabot alerts, and enable Dependabot security and version updates